kiriaze/simple-multi-cpts/README.md

 ===========

 #### Update!
 Now allows for an array of multiple taxonomies to be passed to each cpt.
 Also the ability to filter/sort them, as well as post type term count.
+Also added $hide[] to hide taxs from backends table row header and filter/sort dropdowns.

 ### What?
 A plugin that can handle multiple custom post types at once, requires atleast the singular and plural name of each cpt you would like to add, and optionally a custom taxonomy and slug rewrite.